Index Funds: A Simple Path to Financial Success

 The Rise of Index Funds

 Index funds have gained immense popularity in recent years, revolutionizing the way people invest their money.
-But what exactly are index funds, and how can they help you achieve financial ?
+But what exactly are index funds, and how can they help you achieve financial success?

 • What are Index Funds?